firedrakeproject/firedrake-archer/README.md

     ```bash
     bash firedrake-archer/install_firedrake_archer.sh --install gusto
     ```
-5. Copy the installation to the /work filesystem.
-For example if your directory on /work is called /work/proj/proj/username then run:
+5. Copy the installation to the `/work` filesystem:
     ```bash
-    cd /work/proj/proj/username
+    cd ${work}
     rsync -avx ${HOME}/firedrake
     ```

-You will need a job script to submit a job to the queue, which can be based on the example submit_firedrake_archer.sh.
+You will need a job script to submit a job to the queue, which can be based on the example `submit_firedrake_archer.sh`.
 You will need to edit the script to specify the location of your Firedrake build, the name of the Python script you want to run and your project code.